TheGuima1/PrevisionMarket/replit.md

-# MatrizPIX - Plataforma Brasileira de Prediction Markets
+# Palpites.AI - Plataforma de Prediction Markets com BRL3

 ## Overview
-MatrizPIX is a prediction market platform, inspired by Polymarket, specifically designed for the Brazilian market.
-Its core purpose is to allow users to bet on future events using Pix and crypto (mocked for MVP).
+Palpites.AI is a prediction market platform, inspired by Polymarket, designed for the Brazilian market.
+Users deposit via PIX, receive BRL3 tokens on-chain, and use them to trade on future events.
 The project aims to provide a robust, user-friendly, and localized platform for prediction markets, with ambitions for real-time features, advanced trading tools, and decentralized integration in future phases.
 The MVP is complete, featuring decimal odds, full PT-BR localization, and a production-ready deployment.

 ## User Preferences
 - **Communication Style**: I prefer clear and concise language.
 Avoid overly technical jargon unless necessary, and provide explanations when complex concepts are introduced.